ABOUT THE INTERNATIONAL RELATIONS SOCIETY

-The International Relations Society is the University of Toronto’s course union for students enrolled in the International Relations Programme.
-It offers inimitable opportunities for students to strengthen their skills learnt in class and to foster opportunities for discussion, debate, discourse and interactions between world leaders, policy makers, professors and students.
+The International Relations Society (often called the IR Society or the IRS) is the University of Toronto’s course union for students enrolled in the International Relations Programme.
+It offers unmatched opportunities for students to strengthen their skills learnt in class, generates constructive and significant discourse on international affairs, and facilitates meaningful interactions between world leaders, policy makers, professors and students.

 Be part of the conversation.

-Please be part of the conversation.